sticky/unreal-vr-template/README.md

 ### From the Project Launcher Window

 After confirming your device is ready and connected to your computer, you should see it in the list from the "Platforms" dropdown in the Unreal Engine editor.
-For the first run, we recommend packaging from the _Tools > Project Launcher_ window.
+For the first run, we recommend packaging from the _Launch > Project Launcher_ window.

-From the window, click the button for "Show Advanced."
+From the window, click the button for "Advanced."
 The find your Android Quest device in the list and configure the following dropdown settings:

 | Setting    | Value          |
 | ---------- | -------------- |